clux/probes.hugo/content/post/2018-12-14-yaml-apis-in-rust.md

     ShipcatConfigs,
 }

+/// Allowed verbs
+///
-/// We don't allow eg Delete or other operations for security reasons (least privilege).
+/// Does not include `Delete` or other operations for security reasons.
-/// More operations can be added if required but due diligence would be sane.
+/// More operations can be added when required but due diligence would be sane.
 #[derive(Serialize, Deserialize, Clone, Debug)]
 #[serde(rename_all = "lowercase")]
 pub enum AllowedVerbs {